-The benefits of a natural birth are profound.
-And while not every birth can end this way, I certainly was going to give it my all to have a natural childbirth.
+While not every birth can end this way, I certainly was going to give it my all to have a natural childbirth.
 I went right out and joined some natural birthing classes.
 Her’s what I learned along the way:

-Natural birth is usually safest & healthiest for baby
+8 ways natural birth is usually safest and healthiest for baby

 Babies receive protective bacteria from the birth canal that helps build their immune system.
-Babies born via cesarean birth are more likely to pick up bacteria that is on skin, mostly harmful bacteria like staph.
+Babies born via cesarean birth are more likely to pick up bacteria that is on skin.

 Passing through the birth canal in a natural birth also helps shape the head and expel amniotic fluid from the lungs which lower baby’s risk for respiratory problems like asthma.